addagger/katsudo/README.md

     <strong><%= create_object.title %></strong>
     <p><%= create_object.message %></p>

-If you want store each activity type in controller as any filter:
+If you want store each activity, add in controller as any filter:

     trace_activity :only => [:create, :update, :destroy]